-- The Busking Scheme was introduced in 1997 to support the Government’s efforts to enhance Singapore’s vibrancy, and provide opportunities for Singaporeans to enjoy the arts in everyday spaces from our city centre to our neighbourhoods.
+- Ms Grace Fu, Minister for Culture, Community and Youth: The Busking Scheme was introduced in 1997 to support the Government’s efforts to enhance Singapore’s vibrancy, and provide opportunities for Singaporeans to enjoy the arts in everyday spaces from our city centre to our neighbourhoods.

 - Over the past five years, NAC has received an average of around 300 busking applications each year for a Letter of Endorsement.
 To accommodate greater interest in the Busking Scheme, the capacity of the quarterly auditions has been gradually increased.
 About 80% of the 600 slots available were utilised last year, and around one in two applicants were successful in obtaining a Letter of Endorsement.

 - In their audition, buskers are assessed by a panel of 3 arts professionals on their: (i) competency and skill in performance; (ii) engagement with the audience; (iii) expressiveness and confidence; and (iv) innovation and originality.

 - If they are successful, they will be allocated a number of busking sites so that there is a good spread of buskers across different locations in Singapore, and prevents overcrowding in certain spots which may cause dis-amenities such as loud noise and threat to safety.
 Over 90% of buskers are allocated at least one of their preferred locations.
 Currently, there are a total of around 300 buskers who have been given approval to busk at over 80 locations.